Features

 • Notebook-like multi-venv execution:

-• Coordinate runs through one interface while keeping isolated runtimes for project steps, workers, or page bundles.
+• Coordinate runs through one interface while keeping isolated runtimes for project stages, workers, or page bundles.

 • agi-core API Generation: